-Domestic migration rates by age and sex were based on Public Use Microdata Sample (PUMS) files from the 2005–2009 and 2011–2015 American Community Survey (ACS) 5-year estimates.
+Domestic migration rates by age and sex were based on Public Use Microdata Sample (PUMS) files from the 2005–2009 and 2013–2017 American Community Survey (ACS) 5-year estimates.
 We chose an average of those two sets of migration estimates because the recession of 2007–2009 had a substantial impact on migration patterns in Florida, affecting in- and out-migration in both time periods; in addition, projections based on more than one time period tend to be more accurate than those based on a single time period.
-The 2005–2009 data are the earliest ACS 5-year migration estimates that are available, and the 2011–2015 data were the most recent at the time the state projections were made (December 2017).
+The 2005–2009 data are the earliest ACS 5-year migration estimates that are available, and the 2013–2017 data were the most recent at the time the state projections were made (early December 2019).

-For the medium projection series, in-migration weights for non-Hispanic whites varied from 1.17 to 1.05, and out-migration weights varied from 0.97 to 0.96; for non-Hispanic nonwhites and for Hispanics, in-migration weights varied from 1.13 to 1.05, and out-migration weights varied from 0.97 to 0.96.
-For the low projection series, the in-migration weights described above were lowered for all three racial/ethnic groups over time – from 6% in 2017–2020 to 11% in 2040–2045; the out-migration weights were raised by the same margins.
-For the high projection series, the in-migration weights described above were raised for all three racial/ethnic groups over time – from 6% in 2017–2020 to 11% in 2040–2045; the out-migration weights were lowered by the same margins.
+For the medium projection series, in-migration weights for non-Hispanic whites varied from 1.15 to 1.06, and out-migration weights varied from 0.97 to 0.95; for non-Hispanic nonwhites, in-migration weights varied from 1.12 to 1.03, and out-migration weights varied from 0.99 to 0.96; and for Hispanics, in-migration weights varied from 1.11 to 1.03, and out-migration weights varied from 0.99 to 0.96.
+For the low projection series, the in-migration weights described above were lowered for all three racial/ethnic groups over time – from 7% in 2020 to 11% in 2045; the out-migration weights were raised by the same margins.
+For the high projection series, the in-migration weights described above were raised for all three racial/ethnic groups over time – from 7% in 2020 to 11% in 2045; the out-migration weights were lowered by the same margins.

 As a final step, projections for non-Hispanic whites, non-Hispanic nonwhites, and Hispanics were added together to provide projections of the total population.
-The medium projections of total population for 2018–2022 were adjusted to be consistent with the state population forecasts for those years produced by the State of Florida’s Demographic Estimating Conference (DEC) held December 5, 2017.
-These projections include an adjustment to account for estimated population increases for Florida associated with the impacts of Hurricane Maria on Puerto Rico and the U.S. Virgin Islands.
-The DEC estimated a net permanent increase in the state’s population of about 53,000 as a result of the hurricane-induced migration of Puerto Ricans and U.S. Virgin Islanders moving to Florida permanently.
-None of the projections after 2022 had any further adjustments.
+The medium projections of total population for 2020–2024 were adjusted to be consistent with the state population forecasts for those years produced by the State of Florida’s Demographic Estimating Conference (DEC) held December 3, 2019.
+None of the projections after 2024 had any further adjustments.

 The cohort-component method is a good way to make population projections at the state level, but is not necessarily the best way to make projections at the county level.
 Many counties in Florida are so small that the number of persons in each age-sex category is inadequate for making reliable cohort-component projections, given the lack of detailed small-area data.
 Even more important, county growth patterns are so volatile that a single technique based on data from a single time period may provide misleading results.
 We believe more useful projections of total population can be made by using several different techniques and historical base periods.

-For counties, we started with the population estimate constructed by BEBR for April 1, 2017.
-We made projections for each county using four different techniques.
+For counties, we started with the population estimate constructed by BEBR for April 1, 2019.
+We made projections for each county using five different techniques.
 After 2020, the projections were made in five-year increments.
-The four techniques were:
+The five techniques were: